 Pipeline Behaviors

-A pipeline behavior wraps every request in a decorator chain — cross-cutting concerns like logging, retry, caching, auth, and timing without touching handler code.
+A pipeline behavior wraps every request in a decorator chain, so cross-cutting concerns like logging, retry, caching, auth, and timing run without touching handler code.

 send(request)